Sugar (Maroon 5 song): Fan video

 A fan video version of the song was released on January 21, 2015.
 It features fans from around the world are lip-syncing and dancing to the song with the use of JamCam app.

 Live performances

 Maroon 5 performed "Sugar" in Puerto Rico for the first edition of Victoria's Secret Swim Special, which aired on February 26, 2015.
 They also played the song in various appearances, such as the eighth season of The Voice and the television talk shows Jimmy Kimmel Live!; and Alan Carr: Chatty Man, respectively.
-On November 19, 2016, the band played "Sugar" for the third annual Airbnb Open Spotlight at downtown Los Angeles.
+On November 19, 2016, the band played "Sugar" for the Airbnb Open Spotlight festival at the Oasis in Los Angeles.
 The band performed the song live for their worldwide tour, Maroon V Tour (2015–2018).

 In other media

 "Sugar" was featured on the television shows, American Housewife, Bull, Stalker, Lip Sync Battle and Dancing with the Stars.
 It is also featured on the advertisements with two 2015 vehicles namely, the Nissan GT-R and the Toyota Corolla Altis.
 It appeared in the YouTube Premium web television series of the same name.
 The song appeared on the band's greatest hits album Singles and the dance rhythm video game Just Dance 2019.